nextg-wireless/training-5g/docs/source/index.rst

    :width: 60%
    :alt: OAI CN Deployment Verification

 Turn the core network off.
+We will start it again later when the rest of the network is ready.

 .. code-block:: bash